 2. Keep Your Job Search Rolling

 Stay focused on your job search by tracking this performance metric.
 Continue to find and pursue new opportunities.
+That’s the best action you can take to increase your chance of landing a job.

 3. Follow Up Every Two Weeks